mherod/docker-teamcity-server/README.md

 You can also change the tag `latest` to match an specific version of teamcity.
 You can find the available versions as tags in [Docker Hub](https://hub.docker.com/r/devsu/teamcity-server).

+You can also clone this repo, change the docker file and build the image yourself.

+`docker built -t your-username/teamcity-server .`

 #### Mysql Driver

 Mysql driver is included, but it's not loaded until: